Lumen Review – plus Keto insights & the Garmin CIQ Metabolism Reporting Tool

-- A decent library of dietary and macro nutritional info
+- A good library of dietary and macro nutritional info

-- Your Garmin prompts you to take readings when you’ve just woken up or just completed a workout.
+- Optionally, your Garmin prompts you to take readings when you’ve just woken up or just completed a workout.

 - iOS support exists but not yet for either Apple Watch or Whoop